Dr Katherine Calvert

 1 Upper Hanover Street

-I am a postgraduate research student in Germanic Studies.
-My research explores motherhood as a prominent theme in popular and political fiction and nonfiction writing by women from the Weimar Republic.
-My thesis sheds new light on the ways in which women negotiated the boundaries between their private and public lives during a historical period associated with both increased rights and opportunities for women, and continued widespread support for conservative notions of gender roles.
+I completed my PhD in Germanic Studies at the University of Sheffield in 2021.
+My doctoral research explored motherhood as a prominent theme in popular and political fiction and nonfiction writing by women from the Weimar Republic.
+My thesis sheds new light on the ways in which women negotiated the boundaries between their private and public lives during a historical period associated with both increased rights and opportunities for women as well as continued widespread support for conservative notions of gender roles.

-My research is funded by the White Rose College of Arts and Humanities (AHRC Studentship)
+My doctoral research was funded by the White Rose College of Arts and Humanities (AHRC Studentship).

-I completed my BA (Hons) in French and German Studies (First Class) at the University of Warwick and my Master of Research degree in German and Comparative Literature (Distinction) at King’s College London, where I was funded by the King’s Masters Scholarship.
+I also hold a BA (Hons) in French and German Studies (First Class) from the University of Warwick and a Master of Research degree in German and Comparative Literature (Distinction) from King’s College London, where I was funded by the King’s Masters Scholarship.
 I was awarded the University of London Jethro Bithell Prize for my Masters degree.
 My dissertation examined the portrayal of gendered processes of identity construction in three contemporary, semi-autobiographical novels by multilingual female authors.

 I am a Fellow of the Higher Education Academy.